 Executives who are hiding in their office all day often lack the necessary understanding of the different roles and the division of labor within their company that would allow them to really make a difference.
 Van Gorder therefore recommends a hands-on mentality, in which the executive staff takes the time to experience the individual positions within the company in order to gain better insight into the daily work of its employees.
 Herein, Van Gorder once again realized how much he could learn from just watching and monitoring the processes happening in the hospitals that had been entrusted to him.
 Throughout this process, he came up with some of his best ideas for positive, profitable change.

 3. Passionate Leaders

 According to Van Gorder, passion is one of the most important qualities that really makes for excellent leaders.
 They not only lead their employees, but they also love the industry which they are part of.
 That is what will result in the unconditional will to really make a difference and have an impact.

-The best CEOs know that the success of a company rests not only on their shoulders.
-Rather, it is a question of every leader supporting all of his subordinates so that all employees including frontline managers and frontline employees receive the resources and assistance, which are required for the greatest business success possible.
+The best CEOs know that the success of a company rests not only on their shoulders, but on that of every other leader who is supporting his or her subordinates so that all employees, including frontline managers and frontline employees, receive the resources and assistance required for the greatest possible business success.

-Although Van Gorder is in favour of open corporate communication and a corresponding mentality, each employee must yet be held accountable.
+Although Van Gorder is in favor of open corporate communication and a corresponding mentality, each employee must still be held accountable.
 Executives should expect a lot from their employees and make them responsible for their actions.
-At the same time, one of the further aims is to provide employees with the tools, which they need to be successful.
-After all, a true leader is humble and knows exactly that it is his duty to help others succeed so that the entire business as well as the leader himself are able to benefit in the end.
+At the same time, one further aim is to provide employees with the tools that they need to be successful.
+After all, a true leader is humble and knows exactly that it is his or her duty to help others succeed in order for the entire business, including the leader himself, to ultimately benefit.